Installation

 ## Next Steps

-<a href="safety-and-integration-guideline" class="button secondary">Read Safety & Integration Guideline</a> <a href="hardware-and-wiring" class="button secondary">Wire to Flight Controller</a> <a href="configuration" class="button primary">Configure the Firmware →</a>
+<a href="/pages/B1HfKdw5QtL0bJC21roy" class="button secondary">Read Safety & Integration Guideline</a> <a href="/pages/SrSTOrQxw6OuUB8nHJVj" class="button secondary">Wire to Flight Controller</a> <a href="/pages/YbKML4FkXxto8JGIhoMZ" class="button primary">Configure the Firmware -></a>